-Repair parts may be ordered through your plumber, local distributor, Lowe's[®], or by calling our Technical Assistance Hotline which is listed on your warranty.
+Repair parts may be ordered through your plumber, local distributor, home improvement center, or by calling our Technical Assistance Hotline which is listed on your warranty.
 When ordering parts, always give the following information:

 - 1. Model, serial and product number

 - 2. Item number

 - 3. Parts description